-Note a few differences.
 Although it is the same data, the 20-second interval rendering takes up much less vertical space.
-Note, however, that no labeled instances are omitted.
+All resolutions will include the percentages of the video taken up by each code at the top.
+Additional authors (i.e., coders), if present, will appear to the right for easy comparison as well (not shown above).
+No labeled instances are omitted regardless of resolution.
 If a labeled instance is present, even for a fraction of a second during an interval, it will be shown on any output data, even at intervals of a minute.
-At 1-minute intervals, though, you will be not be able to determine its duration other than somewhere between 0 seconds and 1 minute.
-A smaller interval allows for better determining of durations of labeled instances.
+The actual duration may be noted to the right (per your output settings) but a smaller interval allows for better determining of durations of labeled instances visually but increased the file's size vertically.

 Similarly, all transcripts are displayed regardless of interval.
-If, in a 1-minute interval rendering, multiple utterances appear during that minute, they will be stacked left to right; whereas they would be vertical in a smaller interval rendering such as 1-second.
+If, in a 1-minute interval rendering, multiple utterances appear during that minute, they will be stacked left to right, superimposed, if need be; whereas they would be stacked vertically read without expanding the cell in a smaller interval rendering such as 1-second.
 You will need to balance the concerns of a high vs. low interval resolution for your data based upon your needs.